charleskoffler/clprolf-public/articles/clprolf_introduc.md

 * A `PdfGenerator` class has a class domain related to PDF generation.

 A technical class, by contrast, does not represent a conceptual domain.

-It provides technical support (e.g., logging, parsing, low-level utilities).
+It provides technical support, such as logging, parsing, low-level utilities, infrastructure access, or other support mechanisms.

----